 Elevation: 6,998 ft

 This peak is not in the book.
-Livingston Douglas provided a new route on this peak which is set out down the page.
-Updated October 2018.
+Margo Mandella and Livingston Douglas provided the information on this page.
+Updated October 2018

-Bartlett Point lies southwest of Peak 6869 and southeast of Swensen Butte off of Trail Creek Road, west of Mackay Idaho.
+Bartlett Point lies southwest of Peak 6869 and southeast of Swensen Butte off Trail Creek Road, northwest of Mackay, Idaho.
 Per Rick Baugher’s report on Bartlett Peak, Bartlett Point is named after Jerome Bartlett, a native of West Virginia, who came to the Idaho Territory in the late 1880s to settle on 80 acres of land along the North Fork Big Lost River where they operated their upper ranch.
-The Bartletts operated their lower ranch along the Big Lost River at Bartlett Point.
-USGS Topo: Chilly Buttes
+The Bartletts operated their lower ranch along the Big Lost River at Bartlett Point. —Margo Mandella.
+USGS Chilly Buttes

-From Trail Creek Road off of Highway 93, west of Mackay, access the north entrance of Bartlett Point Road.
+From Trail Creek Road off US-93 (northwest of Mackay, ID), access the north entrance of Bartlett Point Road.
 Continue along the road until you’re in the vicinity of the peak.
 A jeep road traverses the base of the peak on public land.
 We accessed the jeep road at the south end of the peak as it was clearly on public land and was more direct than a jeep road from the north that lies on (unsigned) private land.

 The highest point reached from the jeep road is along the peak’s southeast side.
 Here, you’ll see a faint jeep trail from the jeep road that heads up the peak’s southeast side.
 Park along this trail.
-The neighbors said they make their kids climb the peak to get cell service.
+The neighbors said they make their kids climb the peak to get cell phone service.
 So if you see a path of any sort to the summit, that might be why.